-- 38. Following investigation of the site and its surrounds it is considered this land is suitable for future residential development.
-This Plan Change seeks to initiate the rezoning which provides for continued and logical residential growth of Ashburton township and the District. - 39.
-This Plan Change has come about because these sites both adjoin and are opposite land that is zoned Residential C and that there is demand for future residential housing in Ashburton and it is the applicants view that offering a mixture of allotment sizes and provides an option for future landowners of a medium to lower residential density allotment which enables manageable land area as part of residential living whilst maintaining a level of open space around the residential units on each allotment.
+40. Following investigation of the site and its surrounds it is considered this land is suitable for future residential development.
+This Plan Change seeks to initiate the rezoning which provides for continued and logical residential growth of Ashburton township and the District.

+41. This Plan Change has come about because these sites both adjoin and are opposite land that is zoned Residential C and that there is demand for future residential housing in Ashburton.
+This is addressed in the Real Estate Report included as Annexure 16.
+Within that report, comment was made that there is a build-up of demand for residential sections of Residential C style on the west side of Ashburton.
+The growth within this west side location has been impeded by the limited supply and availability of land.
+It is the applicants view that offering a mixture of allotment sizes and provides an option for future landowners of a medium residential density allotment which enables manageable land area as opposed to larger Residential D sites, as part of residential living whilst maintaining a level of open space around the residential units on each allotment.